albertlauncher/plugins/README.md

 `Core::QueryHandler` has several functions that will be called on special events.
 Most important is the virtual function `handleQuery(Query)` this function will be called when the user types in his queries.

 The `Core::Query` object contains all necessary information and accepts objects of abstract type `Core::Item`.
 Subclass it or use `Core::StandardItem`.
 The items interface has a getter for actions of abstract type `Core::Action`.
 Again subclass it or use `Core::StandardAction`.
-Furter there is the `Core::IndexableItem` interface with its standard implementation `Core::StandardIndexItem`.
+Furter there is the `Core::IndexItem` interface with its standard implementation `Core::StandardIndexItem`.
 These items are for the use with the utility class `Core::OfflineIndex` which does basic offline indexing and searching for you.

 To get a detailed description of the interfaces read the header files of the core library interface classes.